corda/corda/docs/source/creating-a-cordapp.rst

 Creating a Cordapp
 ==================

-A Cordapp is an application that runs on the Corda platform using Corda APIs and plugin system.
-Cordapps are self contained in separate JARs from the Corda node server JAR that are created and distributed.
+A Cordapp is an application that runs on the Corda platform using the platform APIs and plugin system.
+They are self contained in separate JARs from the node server JAR that are created and distributed.

 App Plugins
 -----------